-- As I indulge the movements, follow them, I also let them go when they're done.
+- To continue to engage with what's happening it's important to emphasize that I also have to let go of what I find as it passes.
 I might then return to stillness or find another change that happens along the way, and follow it.
 The latter happens increasingly as I continue.

-- Eventually it becomes easier to notice changes – to notice momentum, gradual or sudden – that I hadn't before.
-Like a pivot on my heel, or yielding into a step so I sink into a level change, or following a trajectory away from the ground, into a small jump.
+- Eventually it becomes easier to both notice and let go of changes.
+Like a pivot on my heel, or yielding into a step so I sink into a level change, or lifting an arm to counterbalance a tilt of my torso; following a trajectory away from the ground, into a small jump.
 Varying opportunities continue to appear, with movements of my body relative to itself – arms, torso, head, fingers, everything – becoming part of the repertoire.

 - As I settle in I often get the feeling of gliding, in continuously shifting ways.

-- If I'm warming up or moving solo at a jam, I may find myself eventually converging into partnering with someone else.
+- (If I'm warming up or moving solo in this way at a jam, I may find myself influenced by and/or influencing others around me, and eventually verging into partnering with someone else.)

-My description came together in realizing that I can look at "standing still" a little differently than usual.
-Instead of thinking of it as a stable state of static equilibrium, I came to realize that it's equally valid to consider standing still to be a constantly shifting balance between changing equilibria.
+My essential perspective on this came together in realizing that I can look at "standing still" a little differently than usual.
+Instead of thinking of it as a stable thing, I came to realize that it's equally valid to consider standing still as actually maintaining constantly shifting balance between dynamic counterforces.
+Gravity pulling us downwards while we're using our muscles and structure and wits to stay up.
 That is, there are changes in our balance happening all the time, for many and diverse reasons.

 Why don't we notice these changes more, in the first place?

-- First, if they're really ever-present, they tend to fade into the background – they're the water in which we swim.
+- First, if these dynamic changes are really ever-present, they tend to fade into the background – they're the water in which we dwell.

 - Second, common approaches to mastering movement – learning to walk, run, write your name – tend to favor an attitude of control, one in which involuntary movements are considered contrary, to be avoided rather than explored.